 Step 4.
 Be Assertive

-The third step is to be assertive when enforcing your boundaries.
+The fourth step is to be assertive when enforcing your boundaries.

 Once you’ve set boundaries for yourself, your limit will be tested.
 To not cave in and go along with something you don’t want to do, you need to be assertive when this happens.